The home automation project started with some basic X10

 that use typical IR remote controllers.

-The system is comprised of three main modules all hosted internally - a Windows service, an IIS web site and the home automation
+The system is comprised of three main modules all hosted locally - a Windows service, an IIS web site and the home automation

 display referred to as 'Newsbot'.